johnmoxon/johnmoxon.github.io/_posts/2021-02-15-start-your-passion-project-immediately.md

 The mobile app idea you had 2 years ago which could have had a hundred thousand downloads by now, the book you you know would be a hit, the side-hustle your friends have been telling you all year you would rock!

+> The scariest moment is always just before you start.<br>
+> After that things can only get better<br>
+> <cite>&mdash; Stephen King</cite>

-### You're not alone.
+You're not alone.
 Chat to any colleague in a creative industry you will find stories of half finished or never started projects that could have been the next big thing.
 So what separates the people who could from the people who do?
 For those driven enough to give it a shot, how can we shift our mindsets to doing?

 Full disclosure.
 I am a creative person who has developed and launched incredibly successful products for other people and also have a folder bursting at the seams of half-started and un-loved projects that could just be the next big thing...